NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/11 - Advanced Topics/01 - Advanced Topics.md

 ## Dynamic Inventory

-- It’s not always necessary to define information in inventory files
+- It's not always necessary to define information in inventory files
 - If the project was to be integrated to a new environment, the inventory file would have to change completely.
 - To overcome this, one can make an inventory Dynamic
     - Instead of specifying the inventory.txt, you would specify a script called inventory.py